KudretMeral/java-task/README.md

     After sorting, it becomes [0,1,9,16,100].

 ## How to submit code?
-Please upload completed code to a personal git repository and share the link to your repository with us.
+Please upload completed code to a personal git repository and share the link to your repository with us.# ExamAnswers